swissquote/crafty/docs/05_Packages/05_crafty-preset-babel/JavaScript_Features.md

 After this, we get a bundle named `app.min.js` in `dist/js`.

-Both Webpack and rollup.js us Babel to compile modern JavaScript to JavaScript that all browsers understand.
+Webpack uses Babel to compile modern JavaScript to JavaScript that all browsers understand.

 ### Babel